gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 The `Router` in Vert.x is very flexible and makes it easy to deal with complex HTTP routing.
 Some of the key features of Vert.x-Web include:
 * Routing (based on method, path, etc)
-* Regular expression pattern matchingfor paths
+* Regular expression pattern matching for paths
 * Extraction of parameters from paths
 * Content negotiation
 * Request body handling